srb2thepast/osu-alltrick/README.md

 ```

 Then, if you're using VS Code, right click the folder you downloaded osu!AT into and click "Open With Code", then press Ctrl+Shift+` to open a terminal there for ease of access.
-* * If not, on windows, you can navigate to the directory you want osuAT to be installed to then type "cmd" into the path bar to open Command Prompt quickly.
+* * If not, on windows you can navigate to the directory you want osuAT to be installed to then type "cmd" into the path bar to open Command Prompt quickly.

     https://user-images.githubusercontent.com/19241426/201435627-7dc87b73-7a31-4862-8544-9c4690daa810.mp4